Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Al Horford included, hit the court versus the Philadelphia 76ers at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.
+Al Horford could make a big impact for the Boston Celtics at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.

-In this piece we'll examine Horford's stats and trends, helping you make good predictions on prop bets.
+Below we will dive into Horford's stats and trends, helping you make good picks on prop bets.

 Al Horford Prop Bets vs. the 76ers